So thanks for being on the podcast. why don’t you kind of tell people a little bit of who you are and,

 Rodell Razor (02:39):

 my plan was to go to the NFL.
 And so when that didn’t work out, I was like, what am I going to do?
-So I got into sales, went from door to door sales, to car sales, to, you know, and then I got into a corporate position where I was a vice president of sales for a software company. and the career line there is that’s when it took a shift because I started the corporate ladder.
-I was really young making pretty good money, in corporate sales and high-end sales and managing the team all over the country. and I was just bored.
+So I got into sales, went from door to door sales, to car sales, too, you know, and then I got into a corporate position where I was a vice president of sales for a software company. and the career line there is that’s when it took a shift because I started the corporate ladder.
+I was really young making pretty good money, in corporate sales and high-end sales, and managing the team all over the country. and I was just bored.
 I was bored out of my mind.
 I really was.
 And a buddy of mine wanted to open up a gym and we grew up together.
 We were very close friends for, you know, 15 years before that I knew who he was and knew he was a good trainer in one and opened a gym.

 Rodell Razor (03:23):